I’ve been an Alpine car stereo fan for years and I love using Bluetooth with my Android phone to enjoy great-sounding

 I’m sure your next question is “But how’s the sound?”
 The answer is…great!

 The audio is crisp and clear thanks to the digital signal processing when using the internal amplifiers, although just like other head units you’re limited to 18 watts per channel at 4 ohms.

 I would have liked some type of higher power Class D amplifier but perhaps there’s simply not room after packing so much into it already.

 Like most stereos, the CDE-HD149BT is good for casual everyday listening and some high-volume listening, but as expected it can’t drive woofers or components speakers (especially with heavy bass music) too hard without beginning to distort from a lack of sufficient amplifier power.

 For a great, low noise output signal the RCA connections can provide up to 4V of line-level audio.

-If you need higher power I definitely recommend taking advantage of the RCA outputs, and you’ll actually be able to get even cleaner sound!
-A great amplifier I can suggest is the MRV-F300 that I wrote about here.
+If you need higher power I definitely recommend taking advantage of the RCA outputs, and you’ll actually be able to get an even cleaner sound!
+A great amplifier I can suggest is the MRV-F300 I’ve reviewed and really liked.

 The detachable faceplate actually swings down when released for inserting a CD.
 But it also easily detaches and can be re-inserted when you leave your vehicle unattended and is stored safely in the included protective case.